Ministry of Social Security (North Korea): History

 The department was renamed back to the Ministry of Social Security in September 1998 and became subordinate to the Cabinet.
 In April 2000, the name of the ministry was changed to Ministry of People's Security (Korean: 인민보안성).

 In April 2010, the ministry became the People's Security Department (Korean: 인민보안부) and was transferred to the control of the National Defence Commission.

 In 2016, the department was renamed back to the Ministry of People's Security and became subordinate to the State Affairs Commission.

 In May 2020, it was changed back to the Ministry of Social Security.

+In 2023, the Ministry of State Security referred itself as Saeng-Gaggyeongchal, which translates in Korean as the Thought Police.

 Duties

-Beyond policing, its services include operating the prison system in North Korea which is part of the Corrections Bureau of the Ministry of Social Security, monitoring the public distribution system and providing bodyguards to important persons.
+The main duties of the Ministry of Social Security include policing, protecting key government installations and transport, as well as monitoring the public distribution system and providing bodyguards to important persons.
+It consists of five child agencies - the Railway Security Bureau, which guards important routes of travel and transport within the DPRK, the Financial Intelligence Agency, which combats money-laundering, extortion and other financial crimes, the Protection Bureau, which is responsible for fire protection, traffic control, public health, and customs, the Corrections Bureau, which operates the brutal prison system in North Korea, and the Social Security Forces, which effectively serve as a Gendarmerie and riot police force.

+Aside from general policing, the Ministry of Social Security through the Registration Bureau is also responsible for issuing North Korean identity documents to North Korean citizens investigates serious crimes such as theft, extortion and blackmail.
 The Ministry of Social Security gathers information from local informers in social units about irregular acts.
-If a case is believed to be of a political nature, it is instead handed over to the Ministry of State Security for investigation.
+If a case is believed to be of a political nature, it is instead handed over to the Ministry of State Security (North Korea's Thought Police) for investigation of their actions and anti-socialist thoughts.
+The Ministry of Social Security primarily operates via a large network of offices and departments throughout the DPRK, ensuring a significant law enforcement presence in large cities, especially the capital, Pyongyang.

 Structure

 Korean People's Social Security Forces

-The Korean People's Social Security Forces (조선인민내무군) formerly known as People's Guards Forces (조선인민경비대) is subordinated to the ministry is in charge of security for major national facilities such as military demarcation lines, borders, and coastal security, as well as government buildings, Yongbyon nuclear facilities, power plants, and broadcasting facilities.
+The Korean People's Social Security Forces (조선인민내무군) formerly known as People's Guards Forces (조선인민경비대) is subordinated to the ministry and is essentially the North Korean counterpart to the Internal Troops of Soviet and post-Soviet states.
+It is in charge of security for major national facilities such as military demarcation lines, borders, and coastal security, as well as government buildings, Yongbyon nuclear facilities, power plants, and broadcasting facilities.
 It is the country's national gendarmerie and civil defense organization organized in military lines.

 In the 1980s, the work of the People's Guards was transferred to the National Security Agency, and the border guard was believed to have passed to the People's Armed Forces Ministry in October 1996.
 In 2010 the then People's Security Forces became the People's Internal Security Forces, and in 2020 was renamed as the People's Social Security Forces.